 For each year you delay signing up for Part B, your monthly premium goes up by 10%.
 And, even missing the deadline by one month is considered one year!
 Not enrolling on time in Part D results in a 1% penalty for every month you delay.

 If you are entitled to free Part A coverage, in most cases, you should enroll as soon as you’re eligible.
 The exception is if you are contributing to a Health Savings Account (HSA).
 If you are making HSA contributions, you should defer enrollment because once enrolled in Medicare, you may no longer contribute to an HSA.

 If you don’t qualify for free Part A, it is best to defer enrollment until you have stopped working.

 Medicare General Enrollment

 If you don’t enroll in Medicare Part A and/or Part B when you’re first eligible, you can enroll during an annual general enrollment period, but may pay a penalty as described above.
-Your coverage will begin in July.
+Your coverage will begin the month after you sign up.

 |Medicare General Enrollment

 Every year from January 1 through March 31.